A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 service account

 A service account is a special kind of account typically used by an application or compute workload, rather than a person.
 A service account is identified by its email address, which is unique to the account.
-Verily Workbench manages a set of service accounts for each user called a “pet service account.”
+Verily Workbench manages a set of service accounts for each user called a "workspace service account."

 You can create service accounts outside of Workbench and register those accounts for automating activities that need to interact with Workbench.
 For more on Google Cloud service accounts, see the overview.